ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* wb_value

-The parameter value as it is represented in the ANSYS workbench.
+The parameter value as it is represented in the ANSYS Workbench.

 <a id="script"></a>